nonpartisan-redistricting-datahub/pdv-sc/vest-sc-2016/README.md

 - File: US FIPS Codes
     - File: `US_FIPS_Codes.csv`

+### Unaccessible files:
+- File: SC Precinct Shapefile
+   - Note: Emailed Victor Frontroth from the Mapping Section of the South Carolina Revenue and Fiscal Affairs Office on 09/09 but we have not heard back yet.

 ## File processing:

 `vest-sc-2016-validation.ipynb` is the script that is the basis of the validation report